 Tomato sourcing - Public-private partnership with the Government of Maharashtra

-Taking our initiative a notch higher, the farmers are further provided with a buy-back guarantee for their produce.
-HUL also offers them with the knowledge and expertise in sustainable agriculture practices for tomato cultivation.
-This includes the latest agricultural techniques, irrigation practices, and recommendation of the right type of seeds.
-New tomato varietals have been deployed in 2019 (Varietal Name: UG 101) on 500 acres which have higher yield potential and take lesser time (90 days) to harvest, as compared to traditional varieties (150-180 days).
-Superior colour tomatoes fetch farmers better prices, and help enhance their overall realisations as well.
+HUL also offers them with knowledge and expertise in sustainable agriculture practices for tomato cultivation.
+This includes the latest agricultural techniques, irrigation practices, and recommendations of the right type of seeds.
+New tomato varietals were deployed in 2019 (Varietal Name: UG 101) on 500 acres which have higher yield potential and take lesser time (90 days) to harvest, as compared to the traditional varieties (150-180 days).
+Superior colour tomatoes fetch the farmers better prices and help enhance their overall realisations as well.

 To sustainably source tomatoes, we have also begun trials to use ‘mulching’, a technique that significantly helps reduce water usage.

 To support economic growth, HUL ensures that its raw materials are sourced locally and sustainably.
 Over 93% of the tomatoes used in Kissan Ketchup were locally and sustainably sourced from 10,000 farmers across India in 2020.